 A: If your shares are held in street name and you do not instruct your broker how to vote, one of two things can happen depending on the type of proposal.
 Under NYSE rules, brokers have discretionary power to vote your shares on "routine" matters, but they do not have discretionary power to vote your shares on "non-routine" matters.
-We believe the only proposal that will be considered routine under NYSE rules is Proposal 3, which means your broker may vote your shares in its discretion on that item if you have not provided instructions.
+We believe the only proposal that will be considered routine under NYSE rules is Proposal 4, which means your broker may vote your shares in its discretion on that item if you have not provided instructions.
 This is known as "broker discretionary voting."

-The election of directors (Proposal 1) and approval, on an advisory basis, of our Named Executive Officers' compensation (Proposal 2) are considered non-routine matters.
+The election of directors (Proposal 1), approval, on an advisory basis, of our Named Executive Officers' compensation (Proposal 2) and approval, on an advisory basis, of the frequency of future advisory votes approving our named executive officers' compensation (Proposal 3) are considered non-routine matters.
 Accordingly, your broker may not vote your shares with respect to these items if you have not provided instructions.
 This will result in a "broker non-vote."